Effective Date: January 12, 2026

 5. FEES AND PAYMENTS

 5.1.
 Subscription Fees.
 In consideration for the access rights granted to Customer and the Services made available by Scoir under this Agreement, Customer will pay to Scoir the fees set forth in the Order Form(s) in accordance with the fee schedule(s) specified therein.
-Unless otherwise provided for in an Order Form, all undisputed fees are due and payable within thirty (30) days of Customer's receipt date of the invoice.
+Unless otherwise provided for in an Order Form, all undisputed fees are due and payable within thirty (30) days of the Customer’s receipt date of the invoice.
 All fees paid are non-refundable except as otherwise provided for herein.
 Customer agrees to provide Scoir with complete, accurate, and current billing and contact information at all times.
 Customer and Scoir agree to work together in good faith to resolve any disputed fees in a timely manner.

 5.2.
 Non-Payment.
 If Customer fails to pay undisputed amounts due under this Section 5, then Scoir’s sole recourse is to suspend Services pursuant to Section 6.2 and to terminate this Agreement pursuant to Section 7.2.
 Notwithstanding the foregoing, if any Customer payment is dishonored or returned because it cannot be processed by a bank, Scoir reserves the right to charge Customer any bank fees or charges for return items that Scoir incurs.